riyadey08/sign_language_detection/README.md

-# sign_language_detection
-# 🖐️ Sign Language Detection System
+# Sign Language Detection System

 A real-time Sign Language Detection system that uses a deep learning model to recognize hand gestures and predict corresponding alphabet letters using a webcam.

-## 🚀 Features
+##  Features

-* 📷 Real-time webcam capture using OpenCV
+*  Real-time webcam capture using OpenCV
-* 🤖 Deep Learning model for gesture classification
+*  Deep Learning model for gesture classification
-* 🔤 Predicts English alphabet letters (A–Z)
+*  Predicts English alphabet letters (A–Z)
-* 🌐 Interactive UI built with Streamlit
+*  Interactive UI built with Streamlit
-* ⚡ Fast and lightweight implementation
+*  Fast and lightweight implementation

 ---

-## 🛠️ Tech Stack
+##  Tech Stack

 * **Python**
 * **OpenCV**